dimitri-xyz/dimitri-xyz.github.io/_posts/2017-04-21-random ints from random bits.md

 Here is a problem that appears simpler than it is.
 Programmers many times have at their disposal a source of random bits but need to generate uniformly distributed random integers in a given range.
 The immediate algorithms for doing this, using remainders or scaling lead to biased distributions.
 A cursory review of open source software shows that using these is a common problem.
 They even show up in cryptographic libraries!
 Usually with minor effects.
 If you want to learn how to do this "conversion" properly, read on.

-Imagine you are running a lottery.
-Your lottery is very simple and works like a raffle.
-Every week people buy lottery tickets.
-All tickets have the same price and at the end of the week the winner is announced.
-There is always a single winning ticket among all the tickets sold.
-This process repeats each week.
-Because there is always a winner the prize does not accumulate.
+Imagine you are running a simple lottery that works like a raffle.
+All the tickets are sold at the same price.
+People buy tickets throughout the week and a single winning ticket is announced at the end of the week.
+There is a winner every week; the total prize does not accumulate week-to-week.

 A basic requirement for this lottery is that every ticket must have the same chance of winning as every other ticket.
 In fact, this may be a legal requirement.
-Because they all cost the same amount, it is not fair for any ticket to have a higher chance of winning than any other ticket.
+It is not fair for a ticket to have a higher chance of winning than any other ticket as they all cost the same.

 The number of people buying tickets changes from week to week; but no matter how many tickets are sold, the lottery must always be fair.
 Each week, the wining ticket must be drawn from a uniform distribution over all the tickets sold.
 You don't want to break the law.